 PBS guides schools in using data-driven decisions to create systems and practices to meet the needs of all students.
 PBIS divides behavior into four tiers: Universal Tier I interventions (green tier), yellow zone targeted interventions, blue zone intensive interventions and red zone individual interventions.
 Kingsman Academy initiates this process with a team structure to run interventions at the different tiers.
-The PBS team includes the Director of Behavior Interventions, the Intervention Specialists, and the Behavior Interventionists.
+The PBS team includes the Student Support Services team and the School Support Services team.
 Grade level and MTSS tier teachers, parents, and students are also invited to join the PBS team to ensure a global perspective and initiate a true community effort.